klange/toaruos/README.md

 ### Is ToaruOS POSIX-compliant?

 POSIX coverage remains very incomplete.
+While ToaruOS was always intended to be a Unix-like, POSIX conformance was not originally a goal for the project, though it has been of greater interest to me since the publication of POSIX.1-2024.

 ### Are contributions accepted?